 Use Natural Materials

-The best things in live get better with age—and they get more "perfectly imperfect", too.
+The best things in life get better with age—and they get more "perfectly imperfect", too.

 Nurture a Neutral Palette